 It is in his memory that the MLK Observance Day Association Inc. operates.
 MLK Observance Day Association.
 The purpose is to serve our fellow man and to ensure that Dr. King’s goals of eradicating poverty and injustice prevails.

-This Committee shall implement local efforts and support national programs to preserve and expand economic empowerment among African-Americans and other communities of color by researching & establishing relationships with private and public entities; supporting the work of relationships with private and public entities;suppot the work off the National Office in monitoring the progress and activity of private and public entities designated by national program; implement local efforts to promote growth business ownership; increase employment and job creation and encourage business development and home ownership.
+The Committee on Economic Development shall implement local efforts and support national programs to preserve and expand economic empowerment among African-Americans and other communities of color by: (1) researching and establishing relationships with private and public entities; (2) supporting the work of the National Office in monitoring the progress and activity of private and public entities designated by national programs; and (3) implementing local efforts to promote the growth of business ownership; (4) increasing employment and job creation; and (5) encouraging business development and home ownership.

 Legal Redress Committee

-The Committee shall investigate all cases reported, supervise all litigation in which the Unit is interested; keep the National Office and the Branch informed on the progress of every case.
+The Legal Redress Committee shall: (1) investigate all cases reported to it; (2) supervise all litigation in which the Unit is interested; and (3) keep the National Office and the Branch informed on the progress of every case.
 It shall not give general legal advice.

-The Committee shall work throughout the year to maintain and increase membership of the Association; responsible for planning and organizing the annual membership campaign; responsible on a continuous basis for soliciting new members and for securing renewals and initiate all possible means to obtain Lifetime Members and sponsor a continuing program towards this end.
+The Membership Committee shall: (1) work throughout the year to maintain and increase the membership of the Association; (2) be responsible for planning and organizing the annual membership campaign; (3) be responsible on a continuous basis for soliciting new members and for securing renewals; and (4) initiate all possible means to obtain Life Members and sponsor a continuing program towards this end.